measuresforjustice/mfj-public-docs/prosecutor-api.md

-## DRAFT - Prosecutor Data Delivery REST API
+## Prosecutor Data Delivery REST API

 The data delivery API is a REST service for the receipt of ongoing prosecutor data by MFJ.
 All JSON is UTF-8.
 The service will be HTTPS-only.